TerminalWish/personal-blog/README.md

 - Post creation page with storage to a database
 - Post viewing page to present a posts content to the user
 - Post deletion option to allow admin to delete posts
+- Post editing allowing admin to change title, content, date, and tags attached to post
 - A tagging system is being implemented